Timebutt/magicq-manual/docs/system-management.md

     <p>If you have problems putting files onto the console then try pressing the Set Rem Access soft button in the File Manager window.</p>
 </div>
 <div class="section">
-    ## 51.12.&nbsp;Storage of MagicQ user files on PC/Mac
+    ## 51.12.
+Storage of MagicQ user files on PC/Mac
     <p>MagicQ now has an option to change where the user data files are stored.</p>
     <p>
         Older installations of MagicQ stored show, head, log and other user data files in the Application folder.
 Windows and OSX now make